|Year-End Tax Planning|

 Of course, if you've significantly overpaid your taxes and estimate you'll be receiving a large refund, you can reduce your withholding accordingly, putting money back in your pocket this year instead of waiting for your refund check to come next year.Will you suffer the alternative?

 Originally intended to prevent the very rich from using "loopholes" to avoid paying taxes, the alternative minimum tax (AMT) now reaches further into the ranks of middle-income taxpayers.
 The AMT is governed by a separate set of rules that exist in parallel to those for the regular income tax system.
-These rules disallow certain deductions and personal exemptions that you are allowed to include in computing your regular income tax liability, and treat specific items, such as incentive stock options, differently.
+These rules disallow certain deductions that you are allowed to include in computing your regular income tax liability, and treat specific items, such as incentive stock options, differently.
 As a result, AMT liability may be triggered by such items as:

 - Large deductions for state, local, personal property, and real estate taxes

 So when you sit down to project your taxes, calculate your regular income tax on Form 1040, and then consider your potential AMT liability using Form 6251.
 If it appears you'll be subject to the AMT, you'll need to take a very different planning approach during the last few months of the year.
 Even some of the most basic year-end tax planning strategies can have unintended consequences under AMT rules.
 For example, accelerating certain deductions into this year may prove counterproductive since AMT rules may require you to add them back into your income.
 If you think AMT is going to be a factor, consider talking to a tax professional about your specific tax situation.Timing is everything